agrosner/DBFlow/README.md

 A robust, powerful, and very simple ORM android database library with **annotation processing**.

-The library eliminates the need for writing most SQL statements, writing ``ContentValues`` for every table, converting cursors into models, and so much more.
+The library is built on speed, performance, and approachability.
+It not only eliminates most boiler-plate code for dealing with databases, but also provides a powerful and simple API to manage interactions.

-Let DBFlow make SQL code _flow_ like a _steady_ stream so you can focus on your complex problem and not be hindered by repetitive code writing.
+Let DBFlow make SQL code _flow_ like a _steady_ stream so you can focus on writing amazing apps.

-This library is based on [Active Android](https://github.com/pardom/ActiveAndroid), [Schematic](https://github.com/SimonVT/schematic), [Ollie](https://github.com/pardom/ollie/), and [Sprinkles](https://github.com/emilsjolander/sprinkles), but takes the **best** of each while offering much more functionality and extensibility.

 What sets this library apart:
-  1. **Every** feature has been unit tested to ensure functionality.
+  1. Many, many unit tests on nearly __every__ feature.
   2. Built on maximum performance using **annotation processing**, lazy-loading, and speed-tests [here](https://github.com/Raizlabs/AndroidDatabaseLibraryComparison)
   3. Powerful and fluid SQL-wrapping statements
   4. Triggers, Views, Indexes, and many more SQLite features.
-  5. Baked-in support for **multiple** databases seamlessly
+  5. Seamless multi-database support.
-  6. ```ModelContainer``` classes that enable direct to database parsing for data such as JSON
+  6. Direct-to-database parsing for data such as JSON
   7. Rich interface classes that enable powerful flexibility.
   8. ```ContentProvider``` generation using annotations